PDrifting/CBookDraft/book.markdown

 s32 main() {
   // Though, we could initialise the union with the array member, this method
-  // creates some obfuscation in relation to assignment.
+  // creates some obfuscation in relation to the assignment.

   // unionTest foo = {
   //   .array = {